Jonathan Davidson, an audio mastering engineer, sits in his studio surrounded by analogue mastering hardware.

 Jonathan Davidson

 Don’t hesitate to reach out.
 I’d love to hear your music and talk about your goals for mastering.
+I’m also happy to master a sample of your music at no cost so you can hear what analogue mastering can do for your sound.

 My Philosophy and Process

-Even though plugins have come a long way, analogue hardware imparts a richness and depth that algorithms simply can’t replicate yet.
+Even though plugins have come a long way, analogue hardware imparts a richness and depth that algorithms can’t replicate yet.
 My mastering chain weighs more than fifty pounds—that’s a lot of tubes, transformers, and circuitry.
 They work together to create magic.

 My chain begins with Lynx Aurora (n) converters, which are famous for pristine, transparent conversion.